BlueBerri0/soundboard/README.md

 open source soundboard for sites

-Go to the main HTML for soundboard code
+Go to the main.html for soundboard html code